-Further contact details and information on the Commissioner’s Office are contained on the Office of the Information Commissioner (OIC) website.
+Further contact details and information on the Commissioner’s Office are contained on the Office of the Commissioner for Environmental Information (OCEI) website.

 The AIE Regulations require a fee of €150 for an appeal to the Commissioner for Environmental Information.
 However, provision is also made for a reduced appeal fee of €50 for medical card holders, their dependents and also for people, not party to the original request for access to information, that are appealing a decision to release information which they believe will affect them.

 Further information on the AIE Regulations, including more detailed information on the above Frequently Asked Questions is set out in the Official Guidelines which accompany the AIE Regulations.
 These Guidelines are intended to assist and offer guidance to public authorities on the implementation of the AIE Regulations and to applicants who wish to access environmental information.